nagisa/django-bfm/docs/user/intro.rst

 Python/Django
 -------------

-BFM was tested only with Django 1.3 running on Python 2.6 and Python 2.7

-So it is safe to assume, that dependencies are as follows:
+BFM was only tested on Python 2.6 and Python 2.7, so it is safe to assume, that dependencies are as follows:

 - Python 2.6 or 2.7
 - Django 1.3